freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Password for SED` column has been added to :menuselection:`Storage --> Volumes --> View Disks`.

+* The :guilabel:`MSDOSFS locale` drop-down menu has been added to :menuselection:`Storage --> Import Disk`.

 * The :guilabel:`Enable home directories`, :guilabel:`Home directories`,
   :guilabel:`Home share name`, and :guilabel:`Home Share Time Machine` fields have been removed from :menuselection:`Services --> AFP` and